mostalive/property-based-tutorial/exercises/js/js-money.md

 Given correct input, the conversion should produce valid Money objects.
 How would you define this as property?

-Write a generator that creates valid input strings.
+Write an arbitrary that creates valid input strings.
 You can again use smap to create valid strings from primitive values.

 Hints and tips:
-- If you let your generator generate a tuple (array) of an input string together with the corresponding amount and currency values, it will be easier. for your property function to check correctness: __['EUR 100', 'EUR', 100]__
+- If you let your arbitrary generate a tuple (array) of an input string together with the corresponding amount and currency values, it will be easier. for your property function to check correctness: __['EUR 100', 'EUR', 100]__
 - Take baby steps; start e.g. with regular input with a currency; add support for the default currency; add